 - ½ teaspoon sesame oil

-- Place all of the vegetables into a mixing bowl.
+- Place the radish, cucumber, and onion slices into a mixing bowl.

-- Combine the ingredients for the dressing, stir well to combine the vinegar and honey, and and pour the dressing over the vegetables.
+- Combine the rice vinegar, sesame oil, honey, and salt in a small bowl.
+Stir well to combine and pour the dressing over the vegetables.

 Have you ever eaten a watermelon radish?
 What did you do with it?